Crossbow: China

 It is clear from surviving inventory lists in Gansu and Xinjiang that the crossbow was greatly favored by the Han dynasty.
 For example, in one batch of slips there are only two mentions of bows, but thirty mentions of crossbows.
-Crossbows were mass-produced in state armories with designs improving as time went on, such as the use of a mulberry wood stock and brass; a crossbow in 1068 could pierce a tree at 140 paces.
+Crossbows were mass-produced in state armories with designs improving as time went on, such as the use of a mulberry wood stock and brass.
+Such crossbows during the Song Dynasty in 1068 AD could pierce a tree at 140 paces.
 Crossbows were used in numbers as large as 50,000 starting from the Qin dynasty and upwards of several hundred thousand during the Han.
 According to one authority, the crossbow had become "nothing less than the standard weapon of the Han armies", by the second century BC.
-Han soldiers were required to pull a crossbow with a draw weight equivalent of 76 kg to qualify as an entry level crossbowman, while it was claimed that a few elite troops were capable of bending crossbows by the hands-and-feet method, with a draw-weight in excess of 750lb.
+Han soldiers were required to arm a crossbow with a draw weight equivalent of 76 kg to qualify as an entry-level crossbowman, while it was claimed that a few elite troops were capable of arming crossbows with a draw-weight in excess of 340 kg by the hands-and-feet method.

-After the Han dynasty, the crossbow lost favor during the Six Dynasties until it experienced a mild resurgence during the Tang dynasty, under which the ideal expeditionary army of 20,000 included 2,200 archers and 2,000 crossbowmen.
+After the Han dynasty, the crossbow lost favor during the Six Dynasties, until it experienced a mild resurgence during the Tang dynasty, under which the ideal expeditionary army of 20,000 included 2,200 archers and 2,000 crossbowmen.
 Li Jing and Li Quan prescribed 20 percent of the infantry to be armed with crossbows.

 During the Song dynasty, the crossbow received a huge upsurge in military usage, and often overshadowed the bow 2 to 1 in numbers.
 During this time period, a stirrup was added for ease of loading.
-The Song government attempted to restrict the public use of crossbows and sought ways to keep both body armors and crossbows out of civilian ownership.
+The Song government attempted to restrict the public use of crossbows and sought ways to keep both body armor and crossbows out of civilian ownership.
 Despite the ban on certain types of crossbows, the weapon experienced an upsurge in civilian usage as both a hunting weapon and pastime.
-The "romantic young people from rich families, and others who had nothing particular to do" formed crossbow shooting clubs as a way to pass time.
+The "romantic young people from rich families, and others who had nothing particular to do" formed crossbow-shooting clubs as a way to pass time.

-During the late Ming dynasty, no crossbows were mentioned to have been produced in the three-year period from 1619 to 1622.
-With 21,188,366 taels, the Ming manufactured 25,134 cannons, 8,252 small guns, 6,425 muskets, 4,090 culverins, 98,547 polearms and swords, 26,214 great "horse decapitator" swords, 42,800 bows, 1,000 great axes, 2,284,000 arrows, 180,000 fire arrows, 64,000 bow strings, and hundreds of transport carts.